Pregnancy Discrimination Attorneys in Pasadena, California

 Showing that You Were Treated Differently Than Non-Pregnant Employees

-Another way to prove that your employer took an adverse action against you because of your pregnancy is to show that you were treated differently than your non-pregnant co-workers.
+Another way to prove that your employer took adverse action against you because of pregnancy is to show you were treated differently from your non-pregnant co-workers.

 For example, if co-workers in the same or similar job position as you had similar levels of output and performance reviews relatively equal to yours, but you were the only employee out of the group who was demoted or received a pay cut, the adverse action may have been motivated by your pregnancy.